 It is the control unit that generates the necessary control signals that directs the various hardware components connected to the system.

 These control signals are essential part of the computer architecture to synchronize the operations of the various hardware system components and external peripheral devices connected to the system.

-The control unit also internally contains a decoder unit .
+The control unit internally contains a decoder unit .
 The main function of this decoder unit is to decode the machine instructions.
-The CU after decoding the instructions, direct the processor to perform the desired operation.
+The CU after decoding the instructions, directs the processor to perform the desired operation.

 Control Unit Components